AdobeDocs/certification.en/help/certifications/at/at-m-architect.md

 **Exam objectives and scope**

-Section 1: Adobe Target fundamentals (12%)
+Section 1: [!DNL Adobe Target] fundamentals (12%)

-* Identify the appropriate Adobe Target usage for a given scenario
+* Identify the appropriate [!DNL Adobe Target] usage for a given scenario
-* Explain the fundamental technologies of an Adobe Target implementation
+* Explain the fundamental technologies of an [!DNL Adobe Target] implementation

-Section 2: Integrating with Adobe Target (16%)
+Section 2: Integrating with [!DNL Adobe Target] (16%)

-* Apply the process to integrate Adobe Target with Adobe Analytics (A4T)
+* Apply the process to integrate [!DNL Adobe Target] with Adobe Analytics (A4T)
-* Apply the process to integrate Adobe Target to Adobe Experience Manager
+* Apply the process to integrate [!DNL Adobe Target] to Adobe Experience Manager
 * Describe integration with other Adobe Experience Cloud Solutions
 * Describe the integration with Adobe Experience Cloud Audiences

-Section 3: Adobe Target administration and governance (13%)
+Section 3: [!DNL Adobe Target] administration and governance (13%)

-* Define an ongoing Adobe Target implementation strategy and system governance
+* Define an ongoing [!DNL Adobe Target] implementation strategy and system governance
 * Apply the process and best practices to manage users
 * Describe the administration aspects of the implementation setup

-Section 4: Adobe Target and supported touch points (15%)
+Section 4: [!DNL Adobe Target] and supported touch points (15%)

 * Describe client-side delivery implementation
 * Describe server-side delivery implementation
 * Describe implementation requirements for mobile, email targeting, and APIs

-Section 5: Leverage Adobe Target recommendations (9%)
+Section 5: Leverage [!DNL Adobe Target] recommendations (9%)

 * Demonstrate an understanding of recommendations, catalogs, and environments
 * Apply the process to configure Target recommendations

-Section 6: Architect, design and implement Adobe Target (15%)
+Section 6: Architect, design and implement [!DNL Adobe Target] (15%)

 * Select the correct mbox implementation
-* Demonstrate designing an Adobe Target implementation
+* Demonstrate designing an [!DNL Adobe Target] implementation
-* Describe the implementation of Adobe Target in Native Mobile Apps
+* Describe the implementation of [!DNL Adobe Target] in Native Mobile Apps

 Section 7: Troubleshooting (20%)

 * Troubleshoot mbox errors
 * Troubleshoot activity errors
 * Understand integration errors
-* Troubleshoot Adobe Target Recommendations Errors
+* Troubleshoot [!DNL Adobe Target] Recommendations Errors

 >[!TAB Get prepped]